 How Many People Will Be Using It And How Often?

 This will determine how much hot water you need on tap while caravanning, aka your storage capacity.
 Of course, if there’s only two of you but you both love long, hot showers – that’s another factor to consider!

 Another thing to look at is the system’s recovery rate.
 In other words, how quickly it can heat or reheat the stored water.
 The better the recovery rate, the more efficient your system.
-For example, the Suburban SW5EA electric caravan hot water system has a high recovery rate of 21 litres per hour.

 An instant caravan hot water system is ideal if you are living out on the road and the whole family is using the hot water because you don’t need to worry about waiting for the hot water to heat up all over again.